you-zhou/notes/dev.md

 # JavaScript
 ## Variable declaration:  var, let & const
-1. const: strictest.
-Ivalue must be assigned at declaration time.
+1. const: The strictest.
+Its value must be assigned at declaration time.
 And it can't be **re**assigned.
 2. var
 3. let